Clark Barnes

 Clark S. Barnes (born August 6, 1950) is a former member of the West Virginia Senate, representing District 15 as a Republican.
 Originally elected in 2004, Barnes was reelected to the Senate’s District 15 in 2008.
 He ran in the 2012 election for West Virginia State Senate, District 11.
 He resigned in January 2015 when elected to become Clerk of the Senate.
-Professionally, Sen. Barnes, a Board Certified Hearing Instrument Specialist, has been the Director of Heritage Hearing Aid Centers with offices in West Virginia and Virginia, the President of both General Lee Properties, Inc., and Heritage Hills Development Corporation.
-He is a past National Director of the National Board of Certification for Hearing Instrument Specialists and has served as President of the West Virginia Hearing Society.
-He is a U.S. Army veteran having served with the Corps of Engineers at Fort Belvoir, Virginia, US Army European HQ, Heidelberg, Germany, and as a Nuclear, Biological and Chemical NCO with the US Army Reserve.
+Professionally, Sen. Barnes, a Board Certified Hearing Instrument Specialist, has been the director of Heritage Hearing Aid Centers with offices in West Virginia and Virginia, the president of both General Lee Properties, Inc., and Heritage Hills Development Corporation.
+He is a past national director of the National Board of Certification for Hearing Instrument Specialists and has served as president of the West Virginia Hearing Society.
+He is a U.S. Army veteran who served with the Corps of Engineers at Fort Belvoir, Virginia, US Army European HQ, Heidelberg, Germany, and as a nuclear, biological and chemical NCO with the US Army Reserve.

 Political career

 Barnes was elected to the West Virginia State Senate in 2004, defeating then 12-year incumbent Mike Ross in a close race that concluded after two vote recounts.
-He became the first Republican Senator to serve his home County of Randolph since 1929.
-In 2006, the junior Republican was selected to serve as Minority Whip in the senate.
-Senator Barnes was reelected for a second term in 2008.
-There was no controversy in the race as Sen. Barnes defeated the same opponent, Ross, by several thousand votes.
+He became the first Republican senator to serve his home County of Randolph since 1929.
+In 2006, the junior Republican was selected to serve as minority whip in the senate.
+Barnes was reelected for a second term in 2008.
+There was no controversy in the race as Barnes defeated the same opponent, Ross, by several thousand votes.

 Barnes served on the following committees:

 West Virginia State Legislature Economic Development Committee, West Virginia State Legislature Education Committee, West Virginia State Legislature Government Operations Committee, West Virginia State Legislature Judiciary Committee, West Virginia State Legislature Regional Jail and Correctional Facility Authority Committee, West Virginia State Senate Enrolled Bills Committee, West Virginia State Senate Labor Committee, West Virginia State Senate Natural Resources Committee, West Virginia State Senate Transportation and Infrastructure Committee.

 In 2011, Barnes ran for Governor of West Virginia in a special election, placing third in the Republican primary.

 Barnes ran in the 2012 election for West Virginia State Senate, District 11.
 Barnes ran unopposed in the May 8, 2012, primary election and was challenged by Margaret Kerr Beckwith in the general election, which took place on November 6, 2012.